ssalinas24/encore-ui/guides/testing.md

     });

     it('interactive', function () {
-        rxComponent.main.interactWith(); // trigger some click that expands something
+        myPage.myComponent.interactWith(); // trigger some click that expands something
-        // this will capture the component in its current "interacted" state screenshot.snap(this, rxComponent.main.rootElement));
+        // this will capture the component in its current "interacted" state screenshot.snap(this, myPage.myComponent.rootElement);
     });

 });